-- Working knowledge of spreadsheets, word processing software, computer applications related to the work, accounting software and willingness to learn and use accounting and financial reporting software;
+- Knowledge of spreadsheets, word processing software, computer applications, accounting software and financial reporting software;

 - Ability to prepare complete and accurate accounting reports and statements of considerable complexity;

-- Ability to establish and maintain effective working relationships with subordinates and other employees;
+- Ability to maintain harmonious relationships with other employees and the public;

 FACTOR II: SUPERVISORY CONTROLS

-- Employee works under the supervision of a higher-level officer who assigns duties, describes scope of goals and objectives and furnishes guidance on critical issues;
+- Assigns duties, describes scope of goals and objectives and furnishes guidance on critical issues to subordinates;